Spatial modeling of shot conversion in soccer to single out goalscoring ability: Methods

-And finally, the parameter $\phi$ (refer to \Cref{eqn:spatial-covariance}) will be kept fixed throughout the Bayesian analysis.
-Ideally, one should consider appropriate prior distribution and estimate it within the Bayesian model as well.
-But, simulation studies show that the computational burden reduces to a great extent and the performance does not deteriorate if we keep it fixed and that motivated us to make this adjustment.
+And finally, the parameter $\phi$ (refer to \Cref{eqn:spatial-covariance}) will be kept fixed throughout the analysis.
 In order to find out the best possible value for $\phi$, we would consider a cross-validation scheme.
 The possible choices for $\phi$ used in the study were between 0.05 and 1.
 Based on the relationship $e^{-\phi d}\approx 0.05$, we chose the above range, which corresponds to actual distances in the field ranging from 3 yards to 60 yards.
-The validation scheme would consider prediction for $30\%$ of all the shots after estimating the parameters from the other $70\%$ and would find out the mean squared error for those predictions.
+The validation scheme would consider prediction for $20\%$ of all the shots after estimating the parameters from the other $80\%$ and would find out the mean squared error for those predictions.
 For shots considered for the validation purpose (let us denote them by $i \in V=\{v_1,\hdots,v_m\}$), we would predict the probability of them being converted to goals and let the predicted probabilities be denoted by $\hat p_i$ while $Y_i$'s are the actual outcomes.
 Then, for each $\phi$, we calculate the mean squared error of the predictions using the following formula:

 The value of $\phi$ with the least mean squared validation error will be our optimal choice for the analysis.
 The prediction procedure is discussed in detail in \Cref{subsec:prediction}.